 The UV rays of the sun can damage your skin, and over exposure to the sun can leave you with sore, red, sunburnt skin.
 Applying a wet tea bag to the affected area can soothe your sunburn.

 According to research, epigallocatechin-3-gallate (EGCG), a compound found in green tea works as a sunscreen and can reduce DNA damage due to UV radiation.
-And animal studies have found that topical application of green tea can reduce the formation of cancerous skin cells.
-1

 2. Treat Acne

 Pus-filled pimples can not only make you feel self conscious but also be painful.
 But don’t worry!
 The antioxidant and antimicrobial properties in green tea can zap that zit.